Essays7 min readMarch 7, 2026

 Step 1: Brainstorm the Right Topic

 The biggest mistake students make is choosing a topic because it sounds impressive.
 Admissions officers have read every "I scored the winning goal" and "my mission trip changed my life" essay imaginable.
+We have a full list of overused college essay topics you should avoid.

 Instead, ask yourself: